futurewebsites/activity-package-technical-test/README.md

 to implement the answer to some of these questions in the code then feel free, with some comments referencing the question and giving some context).

-1. What aspects of this package could be customised with a config file
+1. What aspects of this package could be customised with a config file (partially included in test - the translated string prefix / suffix for the action, models to exclude, events to include / exclude, the default user model )
-2. How would you go about storing more information about the event (i.e. what fields were updated, from what to what)?
+2. How would you go about storing more information about the event (i.e. what fields were updated, from what to what)? ( use the updating model event $model->getOriginal() & $model->getAttributes() )
-3. How would you increase the security of the package, ensuring only authorised performers can see the activity for an item?
+3. How would you increase the security of the package, ensuring only authorised performers can see the activity for an item? ( use Policies )
 4. If a performer or item is deleted from the system, what would their actions say in their summary?
-How could this be improved?
+How could this be improved? ( The model was deleted, user / item deleted )
-5. Suppose the developer wants to record other types of actions that are more specific, i.e. "Task was completed by ____" how could that be implemented?
+5. Suppose the developer wants to record other types of actions that are more specific, i.e. "Task was completed by ____" how could that be implemented? ( listen for custom events, update EventServiceProvider and activity-package.events_to_log )
-6. What should be considered when developing the package to scale?
+6. What should be considered when developing the package to scale? ( a job to clean up / archive old data  )
-7. What should happen when an event is triggered but there is no authenticated user, e.g. in a queued job?
+7. What should happen when an event is triggered but there is no authenticated user, e.g. in a queued job? ( a condition should be added to only log where there is an authenticated user )

 ## Links that may be useful
 - https://laravel.com/docs/9.x/eloquent#events-using-closures